RogerQi/SPIMBot/main/README.md

 * Benchmark: score: 5 with -mapseed 233

+## The.
+Alpha.
+Navigator
+* Key idea: flood fill when dynamically navigating/update weight matrix with BFS when changing destination

+# Deprecated Design

 ## Beta bot: Alpha bot
 * Key idea: Inertial navigation to reduce cycles spent on path planning.
 Note that if we set the inertial blocks number to 1, it's equivalent to Alpha bot.